BarakMeyouhas/my-vacation-app/READEME.md

 ## Feedback and Support

 Feel free to explore the application and provide feedback.
-If you have any questions or need assistance, please contact us through our support email.
+If you have any questions or need assistance, please contact me through my support email - barakm25@gmail.com.

-Thank you for using our Vacation Exploration And Management Web App!
+Thank you for using my Vacation Exploration And Management Web App!